 Polish Jews Forum

-Although the official word is that no 19th-century records of
+word is that no 19th-century records of Jewish births,

-Jewish births, marriages, and deaths in Gorlice have survived,
+marriages, and deaths in Gorlice have survived, some vital

-some vital records pertaining to people from Gorlice have been
+records pertaining to people from Gorlice have been located in

-located in various archives by the Jewish Records Indexing Project of
+various archives by the Jewish Records Indexing Project of

 citizens but took place in other locales.
-Other types of records for Gorlice Jews,
+Other types of records

-such as passport records, are also available at JRI
+for Gorlice Jews, such as passport records, are also available

 Władysław Boczoń, published by W. Boczoń in Gorlice in 1998,